12 Tips for Learning Lines

 Here are twelve practical techniques for learning lines.
-These should be effective whether you are an actor, lecturer, speech-giver or storyteller.
+These are effective, whether you’re an actor, lecturer, speech-giver or storyteller.
 Good luck – and practise, practise, practise!

 1 Read the lines aloud.
 By speaking the lines you will hear them and they are more likely to stick.